bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-postgresql-and-github.md

 ---
 title: 'Database CI/CD and Schema Migration with PostgreSQL and GitHub'
 author: Ningjing
-published_at: 2023/02/16 11:45
+published_at: 2024/04/12 17:45
 feature_image: /content/docs/tutorials/database-change-management-with-postgresql-and-github/feature-image.webp
 tags: Tutorial
 integrations: PostgreSQL, GitHub
 level: Intermediate
 estimated_time: '30 mins'
-description: This tutorial will bring your PostgreSQL schema change to the next level by introducing the GitOps workflow, where you commit schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase.
+description: This tutorial will bring your PostgreSQL schema change to the next level by introducing the GitOps connector, where you commit schema change script to the GitHub repository via pull request, which will in turn trigger the schema deployment pipeline in Bytebase.
 ---

 A series of articles about Database CI/CD and Schema Migration with PostgreSQL